andremoreira73/prompt_collection/2_Cover_Letter_generator.md

 To use this prompt most effectively, be sure to have your CV as the job description ready in text form (copy-paste).
 This prompt will help you generate a nice motivation letter.
 Any places where you need to copy-paste content below is market with < ... >

-The full procesdure is cut into a few (clearly marked below) prompts to avoid using too many tokens at once.
+The full procedure is cut into a few (clearly marked below) prompts to avoid using too many tokens at once.

 // PROMPT 1 START //